Zackaria-Slimane/getanime/README.md

 ie: to get suggestions on jujutsu kaisen , letters should be upperCase Jujutsu Kaisen
 ```

-## TODOS
+## Upcoming

 ```
-1 ) Handle the sensitivity of search input
-2 ) clear the results for new ones
-3 ) better cards
-and more
+1 ) Search tab for looking up one anime full informations (soon) 2 ) Popular tab for showcasing most popular animes for the week (soon) 3 ) Autentification and saving lists (later)

 ```

 ## Live preview